-The Chicago style is also used in the humanities, most often History and Anthropology, as well as being common in Computer Science.
+The Chicago style is also used in the humanities, most often History and Anthropology.
+It is also common in Computer Science.

 The Chicago style has two variants: Author-Date, and Notes-Bibliography.
 We will stick with Notes-Bibliography because it’s the more distinct of the two.

 - In-text citation: Either footnotes or endnotes.
-To use a book as our in-text citation example, you would include author’s full name, the title of the work, followed by the publication location, the publisher, and date in brackets, and finally, the page number.
+To use a book as our in-text citation example, you would include the author’s full name, the title of the work, followed by the publication location, the publisher, and date in brackets, and finally, the page number.

 - Example: Joan Didion, The White Album (New York: Simon & Schuster, 1979), 18.

 - Example: Didion, The White Album, 21.

 - References list: Should be titled “Bibliography” and included at the end of the paper.
 A book entry would be formatted as follows: Last name, first name.
 Title.
 Location of publication: publisher, date.